elixir-europe/rdmkit/pages/your_domain/human_data.md

 {% include toollist.html tag="human data" %}

-## Training materials and events on the management of human-subject data
+## Training materials on the management of human-subject data
 <!-- Link to Tess query -->